Frequently Asked Questions

 - What will you do with the photos when completed?

 - Do you want monetary or TFP/TFD compensation?

 - Set up a Model Mayhem account if you don’t already have one.

 - Model Mayhem (click to go to my portfolio on MM).
 MM is a great resource to find real, professional talent, and get started as a newbie and connect quickly with professionals.

 - This website.
 Feel free to email me at email@example.com.

 - Facebook – not as often, but occasionally.
-Send me your page and let me know you are interested (I won’t like do anything more than like it if you don’t say anything).
+Send me your page or port and let’s talk.

 - Other social media.